Maoism: Turkey

 The Communist Party of Turkey/Marxist–Leninist (TKP/ML) is a Maoist organisation in Turkey currently waging a people's war against the Turkish government.
 It was founded in 1972 as a split from another illegal Maoist party, the Revolutionary Workers' and Peasants' Party of Turkey (TİİKP), which Doğu Perinçek founded in 1969, led by İbrahim Kaypakkaya.
 The party's armed wing is named the Workers' and Peasants' Liberation Army in Turkey (TİKKO).

-TİİKP is succeeded by the Patriotic Party, a Kemalist, left-wing nationalist, and Eurasianist party.
+TİİKP is succeeded by the Patriotic Party, headed by Perinçek.
+Though Perinçek was significantly influenced by Mao, the Patriotic Party says he's not a Maoist, instead saying that he embraced "Mao's contributions to the literature of the world revolution and scientific socialism" and "adapted them to Turkey's conditions".